junior-slv/fetch/README.md

 # fetch

-Consumindo API no frontend utilizando o framework Fetch.
+Consuming API on the frontend using the Fetch framework.

-npm install
+npm install <br>
 npm start